UFC Fight Night: Werdum vs. Tybura: Records set

-The event tied UFC 169, UFC Fight Night: Machida vs. Mousasi and UFC Fight Night: Silva vs. Bisping for the most decisions at a single UFC event with 10.
+The event tied UFC 169, UFC Fight Night: Machida vs. Mousasi and UFC Fight Night: Silva vs. Bisping and later UFC on ESPN: dos Anjos vs. Edwards, UFC Fight Night: Vieira vs. Tateand UFC on ABC: Hill vs. Rountree Jr. for the most decisions at a single UFC event with 10.
+The record was later surpassed by UFC 263 which had eleven decision bouts.

 This event also became the longest UFC event with 3:04:18 of fight time, passing UFC Fight Night: Machida vs. Mousasi with 2:53:32.
 The record was since surpassed by UFC 251 with 3:07:27.